MrBobbel/SwiftyCharts/README.md

 ```

 Check out the initilizers to experiment with custom styles.

 To selected the individual data points on the graph, make a horizontal DragGesture.
+The indicator which displays the current selected data point is comletely customizable.
+You can define your own view with your own animations.
+The LineChart init provides a ViewBuilder for this particular case.
+The closure provides you with an indicator information tuple.

+If you just want to highlight the current selected datapoint in a seperate view below or above the chart, you can do so with the currentSelectedDataPoint publisher on the LineChartModel.

+For the individual look, you can create a custom style and legend for each dataset in your LineChartModel.

 ![Alt text](/../Resources/Images/Images/LineChartRainbow.png?raw=true)